Skip to content

 Responsibilities: - Initializes configuration and logging - Spawns WebUI and Arr manager processes using pathos.multiprocessing - Monitors child process health and restarts on failure - Handles SIGTERM, SIGINT for graceful shutdown - Coordinates cross-process communication via shared queue

-WebUI Process
+WebUI Thread

 File: qBitrr/webui.py